dotnwat/beals-conjecture/README.md

         cz = beal.cz(maxb, maxp, mod)
 ```

-Next we recompute all of the values in Python and ensure that we are able to retrieve the same value through the `get` interface:
+Next we recompute all of the values in Python and ensure that we are able to retrieve the same value through the `get` interface, and that their value is found with the `exists` interface:

 ```python
         values = set()